Alchemist1011/Pretraining-BERT-with-Hugging-Face-Transformers/README.md

 ## BERT Pretraining from Scratch
-his project demonstrates the pretraining of BERT (Bidirectional Encoder Representations from Transformers) from scratch using the WikiText English dataset.
+This project demonstrates the pretraining of BERT (Bidirectional Encoder Representations from Transformers) from scratch using the WikiText English dataset.
 BERT is a state-of-the-art model that utilizes a Transformer architecture to learn the contextual relationships between words in a text sequence.

 ### Key Features
 Transformer-based Architecture: BERT leverages the encoder mechanism of the Transformer to understand bidirectional context.